-On February 7, 2021, Veolia's Board of Directors decided to modify the declaration of intent made in the context of the Block Acquisition, by no longer conditioning the filing of the Offer on a favorable response from Suez's Board of Directors, in accordance with applicable regulations (as described in paragraph 1.1.4 below), and to file the Offer with the AMF accordingly.
+On February 7, 2021, Veolia's Board of Directors decided to modify the declaration of intent made in the context of the Block Acquisition, by no longer conditioning the filing of the draft Offer on a favorable response from Suez's Board of Directors, in accordance with applicable regulations (as described in paragraph 1.1.4 below), and to file the draft Offer with the AMF accordingly.

-The Offer, which at the time proposed a price of \in 18 per share (cum dividend), and the corresponding draft offer document were filed with the AMF on February 8, 2021 by the Presenting Banks, acting on behalf of Veolia, in accordance with the provisions of Article 231-13 of the AMF General Regulation.
-This filing was the subject of a filing notice from the AMF9 and the corresponding draft offer document was made available to the public in accordance with Article 231-16 of the AMF General Regulation.
+The draft Offer, which at the time proposed a price of $\in 18$ per share (cum dividend), and the corresponding draft offer document were filed with the AMF on February 8, 2021 by the Presenting Banks, acting on behalf of Veolia, in accordance with the provisions of Article 231-13 of the AMF General Regulation.
+This filing was the subject of a filing notice from the AMF8.